fdev/phpmyadmin-cli/README.md

 ```

-**Important:** Because of incorrect file permissions in the prettytable package,
+**IMPORTANT:** Because of incorrect file permissions in the prettytable package,
 the following error can occur when running phpmyadmin-cli:

 ```